 Insider Tips on Mixing Wood Furniture With Wood Flooring

-Wood offers a warm, classic look, so it’s no wonder so many people choose it for floors and furniture pieces.
-All that wood can get a bit tricky to mix, though.
+Wood provides a warm, classic look, so it’s easy to understand why people choose wood for floors and furniture pieces.
+Balancing so much wood can get a little tricky to mix, though.
 Do you match wood furniture and wood floors?
-Do you go with contrasting colors?
-Does color matter?
-It may seem intimidating, but our insider tips on mixing wood furniture with wood floors make the task much easier.
+Do you choose contrasting colors?
+Does color even matter?
+Our insider tips on mixing wood furniture with wood floors make the task much simpler.

 The Case Against Matching Wood Tones